TearTyr/RE-JEMS/README.md

 ## Notes

 *   The original animation action is preserved.
 RE:JEMS-Alter creates a new action with the simplified keyframes.
-*   The add-on is designed for armatures with animation data.
+*   The add-on is designed for armatures with animation data, including **motion capture** data.
 Using it on other object types may not produce the desired results.
-*   Experiment with the parameters to achieve the best balance between simplification and accuracy for your specific animation.
+*   Experiment with the parameters to achieve the best balance between simplification and accuracy for your specific animation, especially when working with **mocap** data, which can have varying levels of noise.
 *   If you have many bones that you don't want simplified, adding them to the whitelist can significantly improve performance by preventing unnecessary calculations.

 ## License and Attribution